2019 Can-Am League season

 The 2019 Canadian American Association of Professional Baseball season began May 16 and ended September 2.
 It was the 15th season of operations for the league.
 Following the regular season, the playoffs were held.
 The New Jersey Jackals defeated the previous defending champions Sussex County Miners in the fourth game of the championship round on September 14, 2019.
 It was the Jackals’ fifth championship overall as a team for the first time in fifteen years, but it was their first championship title as a member of the Can-Am League.

 This would be the last season in Can-Am League history, as the league announced on October 16, 2019 that they would merge with the Frontier League and operate as a 14-team league under the Frontier League banner.
 All teams except the Ottawa Champions were absorbed by the Frontier League.

 Season summary

 Once again, the Cuban National Baseball Team and Shikoku Island team both toured during the regular season, facing all six of the Can-Am League teams.
-This season also saw the Empire League playing four games.
+This season also saw the Empire Professional Baseball League playing four games.
 Shortly after this season, the Can-Am League merged with the Frontier League, absorbing five of its teams to make a total of 14 teams.